-The reader familiar with the notion of \emph{sandwiched R\'enyi relative entropy}~\cite{MDSFT13, WWY14} would notice that $p$-contractivity is related to~\cite{Beigi13} the data processing inequality of sandwiched $p$-R\'enyi relative entropy, which is known to hold~\cite{FL13, Beigi13, MDSFT13} for $p\geq 1/2$.
+The reader familiar with the notion of \emph{sandwiched $p$-R\'enyi divergence}~\cite{MDSFT13, WWY14} would notice that $p$-contractivity is related to~\cite{Beigi13} the data processing inequality of sandwiched $p$-R\'enyi divergences, which is known to hold~\cite{FL13, Beigi13, MDSFT13} for $p\geq 1/2$.
 In Appendix~\ref{app:contraction} we give a proof of part (i) for the range $p\in (-\infty, -1]\cup [1/2, 1)$ based on new ideas which may be of independent interest.
-Moreover, later in Corollary~\ref{cor:NN-Dirichlet}, under a stronger assumption than $\sigma$-reversibility we will prove $p$-contractivity for all $p$.
+Moreover, later in Corollary~\ref{cor:NN-Dirichlet}, under a stronger assumption than primitivity we will prove (reverse) $p$-contractivity for all $p$.

 An important example of classical semigroups is generated by the map $f\mapsto f-\E f$, where the expectation is with respect to some fixed distribution.
-This generator is sometimes called the \emph{simple} Lindblad generator~\cite{MOS12}.
+This generator is sometimes called the \emph{simple} generator~\cite{MOS12}.
 The quantum analog of simple generators is

 for some positive definite density matrix $\sigma$.
-Observe that $\cL$ is primitive, and $\cL^*(X) =X-\tr(X)\sigma$ satisfied the detailed balanced condition with respect to $\sigma$.
+Observe that $\cL$ is primitive, and $\cL^*(X) =X-\tr(X)\sigma$ satisfies the detailed balanced condition with respect to $\sigma$.
 The quantum Markov semigroup associated to this Lindblad generator is

 In the special case where $\sigma$ is the completely mixed state, $\Phi_t$ and $\Phi_t^*$ coincide and become depolarizing channels.
 Indeed,~\eqref{eq:def-Phi} is a \emph{generalized depolarizing channel} in the Heisenberg picture.